ponderedw/RAG-base/README.md

     - Sending and receiving chat messages.
         - This supports streaming of the response from the LLM.
 - Using Amazon Bedrock as an LLM provider.
-- Milvus Vector database integration.
+- Milvus and Chroma Vector database integrations.
 - Built on top of Langchain.
 - Chat history is stored in a local Postgres, and is also accesable via the API.